TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 - To boot an application using the `sbl_uart`, you can refer to \ref UART_BOOTLOADER_PYTHON_SCRIPT subsection.
 Detailed steps on the usage is mentioned in the same subsection.

+\cond SOC_AM263X
+### SBL CAN

+- The `sbl_can` is a secondary bootloader which needs to be flashed in QSPI Flash.

+- The `sbl_can` receives the multicore appimage via CAN, stores it in memory and then does the parsing, core initialization etc.

+- To boot an application using the `sbl_can`, you can refer to \ref CAN_BOOTLOADER_PYTHON_SCRIPT subsection.

+\endcond

 \cond SOC_AM64X
 ### SBL OSPI LINUX